DIAGNijmegen/website-content/content/pages/projects/artifact_detection.md

 ## Conclusion
 We developed an AI system consisting of an artifact segmentation network to make other algorithms more robust against artifacts and a quality assessment network to speed up the process of manual inspection.
 The generalization of both networks may be improved with more annotations.
 The average inference time per slide is ~6 minutes and can be done in parallel to reduce inference time.
 The system shows potential to be used in the AI-assisted future of the workflow in clinical practice.
 A possible next step of this project would be to implement the system in the daily workflow of pathologists and technicians.

-Corresponding [MIDL short paper](https://openreview.net/forum?id=7EZ4JOtlRl) is now available.
+Final report can be found here: [MIDL short paper.](https://openreview.net/pdf?id=7EZ4JOtlRl).

 An interactive demo is accessible via Grand-Challenge:
 [https://grand-challenge.org/artifact-segmentation](https://grand-challenge.org/artifact-segmentation)